Kolkir/Coarse_LoFTR_TRT/README.md

 ### Training

-To repeat the training procedure you should use the [BlendedMVS](https://github.com/YoYo000/BlendedMVS) dataset.
+To repeat the training procedure you should use the low-res set of the [BlendedMVS](https://github.com/YoYo000/BlendedMVS) dataset.
 After download you can use the `train.py` script to run training process.
 There are following parameters for this script:
 * `--path` - Path to the dataset
 * `--checkpoint_path` - Where to store a log information and checkpoints, default value is 'weights'
 * `--weights` - Path to the LoFTR teacher model weights, default value is 'weights/outdoor_ds.ckpt'